Lifestyle Changes to Mitigate Snoring Problems

 Making changes in your lifestyle can help cure your snoring.
 Here are some habits you should adopt if you want to keep your snoring under control:

-- Change your sleeping position.
+• Change your sleeping position.
 As mentioned earlier, sleeping on your back causes snoring.
 Switch up your position, and start sleeping on your side.
 Use a body pillow to make the position more comfortable for you.
-A trick that people use to stay sleeping on their sides is sewing or attaching a tennis ball to the back of their pyjama top.
+To stay sleeping on their sides, people sew or attach a tennis ball to the back of their pyjama top.
 The discomfort of the tennis ball will keep you from lying on your back.

 Generally, simple lifestyle changes should be enough to control your snoring problems.
 When they don’t do anything for your snoring problem, it may be time to see your health-care provider.